taconite/IntrinsicAvatar/README.md

 ## Training
 Training and validation use [wandb](https://wandb.ai/site) for logging, which is free to use but requires online register.
 If you don't want to use it, append `logger.offline=true` to your command.

-To train on the `male-3-casual` sequence, use the following command:
+To train on the `male-3-casual` sequence of PeopleSnapshot, use the following command:
 ```
 python launch.py dataset=peoplesnapshot/male-3-casual tag=IA-male-3-casual
 ```